trentlarson/lives-of-gifts/src/markdown/about.md

 * Life's grandest rewards come from gifts without conditions, and without any expectation of return.
-We emphasize those rewards... and we aim to replace today's today's scarcity mindsets with systems that encourage even more giving, starving out extractive institutions.
+We emphasize those rewards... and we aim to replace today's scarcity mindsets with systems that encourage even more giving, starving out extractive institutions.
 Let's build a gifting economy.

 ### How? ###